• Skip to primary navigation

 • Jam will often create foam when boiling.
 I just ignore the foam.
 It usually disappears once the jam is set.
 If you still have foam on top of the jam, you can skim off before canning your jam.

-• Make certain you always clean and sterilize your jars prior to using.
+• Make certain you always clean your jars prior to using.

 • Use new canning lids that have been washed.

-• Hot water bath your jars according to the size of your jars and always adjust for your elevation.
+• Hot water bath your jars for 10 minutes for half pint (8 ounces) or pint jars (16 ounces) and always adjust for your elevation (see chart below).

-• Once jars are sealed and cooled for 12 hours, remove rings and wash jars.
+• Once jars are sealed and cooled for 12 hours, remove rings and wash the outside of jars.
 Replace rings if desired.

 • Label and date jars.